Campaigned against Shu with Zhong Hui and brilliantly struck Chengdu.

 -In AD 249, the Shu-Han general Jiang Wei decided to invade Yongzhou and build two fortresses in the region.
 Guo Huai, Chen Tai and Deng Ai went on campaign against him.
 They defeated the generals that Jiang Wei had installed and cut Jiang Wei off from reinforcing his subordinates.
 Guo Huai and Chen Tai then moved to strike rebellious Qiang tribes to the West.
 Deng Ai was left behind to fend off Jiang Wei.
 Jiang Wei sent a small force under Liao Hua to confront Deng Ai.
 Meanwhile, Jiang Wei and a larger host attacked Taocheng.
 Deng Ai accurately predicted Jiang Wei’s movements and impeded him from making any progress.
 Jiang Wei, in the end, retreated.

 -In AD 251, Deng Ai proposed that the Wei court confer honors upon lesser chiefs of the Xiongnu.
 He also proposed that the Xiongnu communities be segregated from the Chinese.
 He hoped this would increase dissension among the Xiongnu, which were growing in number within Bing province.
 Sima Shi, who was the dominant regent at the Wei court at the time, adopted his proposals.
 It is interesting to note that Deng Ai’s suggestions on this matter had, at best, short-term success.
-In the longrun, the strongest leader of the Xiongnu (Liu Bao) remained powerful and continued to claim a marriage relation to the Han dynasty.
-The Xiongnu under Liu Bao’s successors would later engineer the collapse of the Western Jin dynasty.
-Deng Ai, though, at least had the foresight to acknowledge the Xiongnu as a major threat to internal stability. [citation to be added soon]
+The Xiongnu under Liu Yuan and Liu Yao were able to topple the Western Jin dynasty (Xiong xcii).
+Deng Ai, though, at least had the foresight to acknowledge the Xiongnu as a major threat to internal stability.

 -In AD 255, Guanqiu Jian and Wen Qin launched an insurrection against Wei from the city of Shouchun.
 Deng Ai received news of the rebellion and led tens of thousands of troops to aid in its suppression.
 He joined Sima Shi in helping to successfully crush the forces of Wen Qin.
 In the same year, the Shu-Han general Jiang Wei won his greatest victory at the battle of Tao River.
 Wei was shaken by the defeat, but Chen Tai and Deng Ai effectively reinforced the city of Didao and forced Jiang Wei to withdraw.